hanabi/hanabi.github.io/misc/convention-changes.md

 - Changes usually happen slowly, over the course of months.
 This allows players who only play occasionally time to adjust (e.g. players who only play on the weekends, and so forth).

-## Are there any probationary conventions?

-- By default, players generally use the conventions that are specified in the main [website](https://hanabi.github.io/reference).
-- Conventions listed in the [GitHub issues tracker](https://github.com/hanabi/hanabi.github.io/issues) are considered probationary.
-Players can agree to play with one or more probationary conventions before the game begins, if they want to try something out.
-- When the issue for a proposed convention is closed, it will be integrated into the main website.
-At that time, it is no longer considered to be probationary.

 ## When are new conventions announced?
 How do announcements work?

-- Convention changes are announced to the group via the `#announcements` channel in the Discord server.
+- Convention changes are announced to the group via the `#convention-announcements` channel in the Discord server.
 - Every single convention change is announced to the group in this way (unless it is really small or insignificant).
 - Changes are generally announced at the same time that the website is updated.
 - However, there are at maximum two or three convention changes announced per week.
 The reason for this is to not overwhelm players of the group - not everybody wants to play Hanabi every day or read a bunch of boring convention-related stuff.